By Vince Gasparini | September 23, 2024

 “The way that you treat someone that you work with also speaks volumes about your character,” Zheng said.
 “The way that I was treated after making a mistake is unacceptable and should have no place in Student Association.”

-Senate Chair Ethan Madapatt expressed appreciation over the fact that so many students appeared for public comment to make their voices heard, and that the Senate garnered a general consensus in their decisions to reappoint Arnold and oust Sapp.
+Senate Chair Ethan Madappatt expressed appreciation over the fact that so many students appeared for public comment to make their voices heard, and that the Senate garnered a general consensus in their decisions to reappoint Arnold and oust Sapp.

-“We had a very full public audience, we had very vocal Senators, we had very vocal SA leadership, all saying the same thing,” Madapatt said.
+“We had a very full public audience, we had very vocal Senators, we had very vocal SA leadership, all saying the same thing,” Madappatt said.
 “This is a rare occurrence where we have every single human being, I think, speaking the same truth.”